Need to generalize copying workflow demos from areas other than outreach.

 Having made this change, you'll now need to move reporting, workflow-run-manager, and tagging documents found in <module>/documentation/ into respective docs dir, and figure out what to do with the tagging design documents currently found in tagging/docs.
 You'll then need to fix the Kepler gui Help=> Documentation code that looks for documents in documentation/.

-#7 Updated by Derik Barseghian over 9 years ago
+#7 Updated by Derik Barseghian about 10 years ago

 Typo in Comment#4, the new properties are not <modulename>.demodir, but <modulename>.workflowdir.